wpj-cz/LLPhant/README.md

 There are currently these vectorStore classes:
 - MemoryVectorStore stores the embeddings in the memory
 - FileSystemVectorStore stores the embeddings in a file
-- DoctrineVectorStore stores the embeddings in a postgresql database. (require doctrine/orm)
+- DoctrineVectorStore stores the embeddings in a postgresql or in a MariaDB database. (require doctrine/orm)
 - QdrantVectorStore stores the embeddings in a [Qdrant](https://qdrant.tech/) vectorStore. (require hkulekci/qdrant)
 - RedisVectorStore stores the embeddings in a [Redis](https://redis.io/) database. (require predis/predis)
 - ElasticsearchVectorStore stores the embeddings in a [Elasticsearch](https://www.elastic.co/) database. (require